Oam21689/genkix/README.md

 To obtain your SSH-key, enter the following command:

     Python3 genkix.py

+# If prompted to an overide

+Respond "NO" to display previously used key.

 # Press return key to all prompts to keep defaut parameters
 This will be applied until further update.